 Spider mites walk using their four pairs of legs and spin silken webs, which earned them the name spider mites.
 The family of spider mites bears 1200 species, and despite their differences, they respond to the environment similarly.
 Because of this, you can employ similar tactics to get rid of them.

 So, how do you spot spider mites, when they appear so small?
 Well, look under leaves of plants as most of them love to colonize this part of the plant.

 When inspecting a leaf for spider mites, use a magnifying glass.
 This tool may help a lot as these arachnids appear so tiny making them impossible to see with the naked eye.
-On the other hand, you can quickly detect some species such as the red spider mites.
+On the other hand, you can quickly detect some species such as the red spider mites or red mites.

 Fortunately, a better way to spot spider mites exists.
 Instead of looking for the spiders, search for signs of an infestation.
 If the leaves of your plants exhibit abnormal growth, decelerated growth, twisting and, most tellingly, yellow spots between the veins, or even pinholes, you got pests on your hands.

 These tiny animals feed on the leaf by puncturing individual cells of a plant and sucking out the contents.
 This causes the leaves to die, and a heavy infestation can cause leaves to go completely yellow in color.
 Eventually, the plant will wither and die.

 Webs make another evidence to look for.
 Spider mites spin silken webs to protect the colony from predators and to move around more easily.
 You will surely stumble upon a colony if a very fine webbing covers the plant or the leaves of it.
 However, if this happens, the infestation already became quite thick, and you need to eliminate the pests quickly to save your plant.

 Spider mites, also known as tetranychidaere, move very quickly.
 Shockingly, they can kill a plant in a single night.